The Ashigakubo Icicles in 2022. The icicles are open to the public from Saturday January 8th to bank holiday

 The Ashigakubo icicles are the baby in the family of the “3 great icicles of Chichibu”.
 They were only discovered six or seven years ago.
 Already they are attracting lots of visitors and lots of attention.
 They are not entirely natural – the locals help to create the scene in collaboration with Mother Nature!
 One of the icicles is 200 meters high and 30 meters wide.

 Another big change last year was that if you wanted to visit on a Saturday, Sunday or public holiday between 1 and 7 pm you needed to make an advance reservation.
-Tickets cost 300 yen per person.
-It is too soon to tell yet, if that will still be the situation in 2022.
+However, for the 2022 season, they are not forcing reservations for day time visits.
+But you do need an advance reservation for the light up:

 Usually during the last weekend of January and the first weekend of February they have additional special events on at the icicles.
 For example, in 2020 they had a special projection mapping event.
-And most years they have a few live performances.
-Tickets for special events often cost 200 yen extra per person.
+Tickets for special events often cost extra per person.
+However, most years they also have a few live performances with no extra cost.
+At the moment, there is only one scheduled – a mini concert on February 6th at 1 pm, 3 pm and 6.15 pm.
+More will probably be added over the coming weeks.

 The three great icicles of Chichibu